 Taking care of the stump

-Your baby's umbilical cord stump will change from bluish white to black as it dries out and eventually falls off — usually within three weeks after birth.
+Your baby's umbilical cord stump dries out and eventually falls off — usually within one to three weeks after birth.
 In the meantime, treat the area gently:

 - Let the stump fall off on its own.
 Resist the temptation to pull off the stump yourself.